EasyCLA

 Some projects use a Contributor License Agreement (CLA) to define the terms under which content (such as source code or documentation) is contributed to the project.

-There are two types of CLAs:
+There are two main types of CLAs:

-• Corporate Contributor License Agreement (CCLA)
+1. Corporate Contributor License Agreement (CCLA)

-Once a company signs a CCLA, the CLA Manager will utilize the EasyCLA Corporate Console to oversee the authorized contributors list.
+After signing a CCLA, the CLA Manager uses the EasyCLA Corporate Console to manage the list of authorized contributors.

-• Individual Contributor License Agreement (ICLA)
+Individual Contributor License Agreement (ICLA)

 How Does EasyCLA Work?

-Following is a high-level diagram, showing the different flows and roles that EasyCLA supports:
+Following is a high-level diagram showing the different flows and roles that EasyCLA supports:

 Different Consoles of EasyCLA: